HypeCheck

 0 of 4 claims supported by evidence.

-"fuller-looking hair in 90 days" Partial
+"Fuller-looking hair in 90 days" Partial

-Based on: Caffeine, Cannabis Sativa Extract, Cannabidiol
+Based on: Caffeine, Biotin, Oligopeptide-2

-"rebalance the hair-growth cycle" Stretch
+"Rebalance the hair-growth cycle" Stretch

-Based on: Caffeine, Turmeric Callus Conditioned Media
+Based on: Caffeine, Curcuma Longa Callus Conditioned Media

-"reducing the appearance of shedding" Partial
+"Reduce the appearance of shedding" Partial

-Based on: Caffeine, Biotin
+Based on: Caffeine, Biotin, Oligopeptide-2

-"double blind clinical studies" Unsupported
+"Double blind clinical studies" Unsupported

 Based on: entire formula